olivierhagolle/Start_maja/Readme.md

 `python ./peps_download.py -c S2ST -l 'Avignon' -a peps.txt -d 2017-01-01 -f 2017-04-01 -w "/path/to/L1C_DATA/Avignon`

-Unzip the files in /path/to/L1C_DATA/Avignon
+Unzip the LIC files in /path/to/L1C_DATA/Avignon

 ## Create DTM
 if your tile is not 31TFJ, follow DTM generation instructions : http://tully.ups-tlse.fr/olivier/prepare_mnt

-2. Execute MAJA
+## Execute MAJA

 To use the start_maja script, you need to configure the directories
 ```